Rules and Procedures

 Conduct of the Tournament

-- Six or more problems will be posed at the beginning of the contest.
+- Ten or more problems will be posed at the beginning of the contest.

-- Contestants will be given four hours to solve the problems.
+- Teams will be given four hours to solve the problems.
 The Contest Coordinators have the power to extend the contest under unforeseen circumstances.

-- Contestants will be allowed to use one computer per team, which will be provided by the contest staff.
+- Teams will be allowed to use three computers per team provided by the team.

 - A team may make submissions to the judges at any time during the contest.
 Judged runs are made on data created by the judges to test the correctness of the program.
 These are done on the judges' computer.
 After a judged run, the team will receive only a message with one of the following responses from the judges: